bubbletea03/dku-smart-shopping-cart/README.md

 ## Current Limitations

-* The current model supports only eight product classes.
+1. The current model supports only eight product classes.
-* Recognition performance may decrease under severe blur, occlusion, or unfamiliar backgrounds.
+2. Recognition performance may decrease under severe blur, occlusion, or unfamiliar backgrounds.
-* Fast-falling products are difficult to detect because they remain in each zone for only a short time and may appear blurred in ordinary smartphone-camera frames.
+3. Fast-falling products are difficult to detect because they remain in each zone for only a short time and may appear blurred in ordinary smartphone-camera frames.
-* Product and stock data are stored locally for demonstration purposes.
+4. Product and stock data are stored locally for demonstration purposes.
-* The application does not currently include user registration or login.
+5. The application does not currently include user registration or login.

 ## Future Work

-* Expand the dataset to at least 50 product classes
+1. Expand the dataset to at least 50 product classes
-* Collect more data under diverse lighting, angles, and backgrounds
+2. Collect more data under diverse lighting, angles, and backgrounds
-* Improve fast-object detection with a higher-frame-rate or slow-motion camera
+3. Improve fast-object detection with a higher-frame-rate or slow-motion camera
-* Add user authentication
+4. Connect the application to a real product and inventory database
-* Connect the application to a real product and inventory database
+5. Add user authentication

 ## Project Scope